4rkal/MoneroOS/README.md

 - [ ] More user-friendly guides (Windows, etc.)
 - [ ] <a href="https://github.com/Bendr0id/xmrigCC">XMRigCC</a> support
 - [x] <a href="https://p2pool.io/#pool">P2Pool</a> / <a href="https://p2pool.io/mini/#pool">P2Pool-Mini</a> support and/or instructions
 - [ ] Automatic updates for p2pool
+- [ ] NTFS for windows read/write and auto copy to COWMOS

 ## Support/Feedback
 If you need assistance with anything or want to leave some feedback, here are the ways you can get in touch with with me: